Religious perspectives on tattooing

 Tattoos hold rich historical and cultural significance as permanent markings on the body, conveying personal, social, and spiritual meanings.
 However, religious interpretations of tattooing vary widely, from acceptance and endorsement to strict prohibitions associating it with the desecration of the sacred body.

 In Christianity, opinions range from discouragement based on the sanctity of the body as a temple, to acceptance.
-Judaism traditionally prohibits tattooing as self-mutilation but modern interpretations have become more lenient.
+Judaism traditionally prohibits tattooing as self-mutilation, but some modern practices have become more lenient.
 Islam generally discourages tattoos as altering the natural state of the body, though there are differing opinions among scholars.
 In Hinduism acceptance varies between sects and communities.
 Buddhism also has a varied perspective on tattooing, with a tradition of protective tattoos in Southeast Asia incorporating Buddhist symbols, but the display of tattoos not adhering to traditional norms can be a cause of controversy.

 Buddhism

 Southeast Asia has a tradition of protective tattoos known as sak yant or yantra tattoos that incorporate Buddhist symbols and images, as well as protective mantras or sutra verses in antique Khmer script.
 These tattoos are sometimes applied by Buddhist monks or practitioners of indigenous spiritual traditions.
 Traditionally, tattoos that included images of the Buddha or other religious figures were only applied to certain parts of the body, and sometimes required commitment on the part of the recipient to observe the Five Precepts or other traditional customs.
 Incorporation of images of the Buddha into tattoos that do not comply with traditional norms for respectful display have been a cause of controversy in a number of traditional Buddhist countries, where the display of images of this type by Westerners may be regarded as appropriation and has resulted in barred entry or deportation of individuals displaying tattoos of this type.